Mortgage Rate Forecast Canada 2024 – 2025

 The decisions Canadians make on their mortgage in 2024 largely depend on the mortgage rate forecast.
 It’s a decision that will affect homeowners for several years to come and could lead to thousands of dollars in mortgage interest savings.

-These 4 main predictions will be reviewed (fully updated for Winter/Spring 2024):
+These 4 main predictions will be reviewed (fully updated for November 2024):

-1. Historical context: Mortgage rates will likely gravitate lower over the long term, to a historical trend in the mid-high 3% range.
+1. Historical context: Mortgage rates will likely gravitate lower over the long term, to a historical trend in the high 3% range.

-2. The market consensus on the mortgage interest rate forecast in Canada is for the Central Bank to hold rates at 5% in April and June, then cut by 0.25% on July 24, with a full 0.75% of cuts in 2024.
+2. The market consensus on the mortgage interest rate forecast in Canada is split 50/50 for the Central Bank to cut rates by either 0.25% or 0.50% at their December 2024 meeting.

-3. Signs of economic slowdown, with fixed mortgage rates gradually dropping and a Central Bank of Canada rate drop seen as more likely in mid-late 2024.
+3. Signs of economic slowdown, with fixed mortgage rates fluctuating slightly through the remainder of 2024, and an additional 1.25% of Bank of Canada cuts.

-4. How to reduce your risk against mortgage interest rate increases, best position yourself in this rate cycle, and save the most on your mortgage.
+4. How to position yourself for the best mortgage rates in this rate cycle and save the most on your mortgage.

 Historical context: Mortgage rates in Canada are forecasted to gravitate towards historical lows for the long term of 5 – 10 years.